 - Design a tour that will take you to where you want to go

 - Start and finish at a central London location convenient to you

 - Create a step free route which avoids steep hills, stairs or cobblestones and uses dropped kerbs (curbs), ramps or lifts

 - Relaxed tours which go at your pace and/ or arranged for times when busy areas will be less crowded

-- Offer tours that cover a short distance
+- Offer short distance tours

 - Use a portable voice amplifier

 If you are thinking of booking a walking tour and you or someone in your group has a disability, please get in contact so I can tailor make the tour to accommodate your individual requirements, as most tours can be easily adapted.

 When you contact me you will receive a personal reply and we can discuss your individual requirements.

 Photo below: Guiding for Baker Street Quarter Partnership